malexer/pytest-spark/README.rst

 pytest_ plugin to run the tests with support of pyspark (`Apache Spark`_).

-This plugin will allow to specify SPARK_HOME directory in ``pytest.ini`` and make "pyspark" importable in you tests which are executed by pytest.
+This plugin will allow to specify SPARK_HOME directory in ``pytest.ini`` and thus to make "pyspark" importable in your tests which are executed by pytest.

+Also it defines session scope fixture ``spark_context`` which can be used in your tests.

 Install